 Promoting this app on social media proves that you are eager to keep them in the loop about university news.
 Students can top up university discount cards, and check the university map and availability of study spaces.
 The possibilities are endless.

 The most important thing is keeping students up to date with any emergencies.
 Universities need a highly effective social media crisis plan so that all students are aware of incidents.
 As students constantly check social media for updates, it makes sense to notify students via this uni app as well.
 This reassures students that they are receiving correct information and the university is doing everything to address concerns.

-6. Campus Culture
+6. Promoting Content of Your Campus Culture

 Advertising campus culture is key to attracting students.
 By showing the environment you are actively trying to cultivate, you are proving to those from underrepresented communities that you are working in their best interests in making your campus as welcoming as possible.

 Publicising articles on social media of LGBTQI+ parades and climate change challenges will demonstrate how appealing your campus culture is.
 This article of the University of Brighton’s successful Pride Parade is an excellent example of inclusive campus culture.

 Students will want to know what your university’s values are, therefore promoting videos of these on social media will demonstrate an exemplary campus culture.